swiftlang/vscode-swift/docs/settings.md

 This controls the display of Inlay Hints.
 Inlay Hints are variable annotations indicating their inferred type.
 They are only available if you are using Swift 5.6 or later.
 This setting has been deprecated and now you should use `Editor > Inlay Hints: Enabled`.

 - **Supported Languages**

   This is a configuration setting that allows you to specify the list of languages that the SourceKit-LSP extension should support.
 The setting accepts an array of language identifiers.e.g. `["swift", "objective-c", "objective-cpp"]` The primary purpose of this configuration is to mitigate conflicts between the SourceKit-LSP and other extensions, such as clangd

 - **Trace: Server**

 Trace the communication between Visual Studio Code and the SourceKit-LSP server.
-The output from this is sent to an Output Window called "Sourcekit Language Server"
+The output from this is sent to an Output Window called "SourceKit Language Server"

 ### Test Coverage

 - **Coverage: Display Report after Run**

 Display the test coverage report after a test coverage has been run.
 The report includes a list of all your source files and how many lines were hit or missed while running tests, the total number of lines and then the percentage of hit lines.

 - **Coverage: Always Show Status Item**

 The test coverage functionality includes a status item in the status bar at the bottom of the screen.
 This can be set to be visible all the time or only when test coverage data is displayed.
 If it is set to be displayed all the time the status item can be used as a button to toggle the display of test coverage data.

 - **Coverage: Colors**